Boston University is building the city’s largest carbon-neutral, fossil fuel-free building

 BU ceremonially broke ground on the building this past December, though the geothermal wells have already been excavated.
 Construction is set to start this spring, after commencement, so as not to disturb campus life (more than the work already has).
 In total, the project will cost $290 million, per the school.
 It’s slated to open in 2022, at which point it will house the school’s mathematics, computer science, and data science programs.

 Carlberg sees the building as the new heart of the BU community, a gathering place for collaboration, and an example of how to make buildings, in Boston and beyond, more climate-friendly.
 While the design might strike people as novel (or too novel) right now, he hopes it isn’t in the future—and he’s fine with other institutions taking a page from this playbook.
 “There are a lot of organizations that are making great progress, but we’re sort of on a mission to make sure that we peel away the mystery of how this gets done and what matters,” he says.
-“What matters to me is that we do everything we can not only to make a carbon-free, fossil fuel-free building, but how we can help others do the same, because we can’t do this alone.”
+“What matters to me is that we do everything we can, not only to make a carbon-free, fossil fuel-free building, but how we can help others do the same, because we can’t do this alone.”